mstksg/inCode/copy/entries/type-levels.md

 type safety instead of hard-coded restrictions.

 [refined]: https://hackage.haskell.org/package/refined

-One interesting thing you might notice is the "bowl-shaped" difficulty/ergonomics curve.
-At the unsafe extreme, usage can be a bit of a hassle due to the nature of the language, at the safest extremes...well, you'll see soon enough!

 This post is written for a late beginner or intermediate Haskeller, who is already familiar with ADTs and defining their own custom list type like `data